Active Travel Fund Tranche 4: Romiley works

 More details are provided in our July 2024 report to Werneth Area Committee.

-All works are expected to be completed by the end of the summer of 2025.
+All works are expected to be completed in autumn 2025.
 In recognition of various local constraints, the works are being planned and phased to manage all forms of disruption as much as possible.

 Some of our designs have developed from those consulted to align with the ATF4 funding criteria.
 The delivery of some other elements that were consulted at the time are subject to future funding.
 Specifically, onward connections between Romiley centre and Cherry Tree, and Bredbury Green to Stockport do not have funding to be delivered at this time, but funding will be sought in future grant applications and they would be subject to further development and consultation as required.